 |2 outs RISP||.310/.364/.606/.969||.179/.256/.333/.589|

 Where the Dodgers needed help the most in 2018 was a big RH bat in the middle of the lineup, hitting against LHP, hitting with 2 outs (keeping an inning alive), hitting with RISP, hitting with 2 outs and RISP.
 In every situation, Castellanos was superior.
-Puig was at his best in the 7thor 8thspot in the lineup, while Castellanos was at his best in the #4, but was also very good in the #3 and #2 (but those are taken).
+Puig was at his best in the 7th

+spot in the lineup, while Castellanos was at his best in the #4, but was also very good in the #3 and #2 (but those are taken).
 Simply comparing the clutch metrics, and there really is no comparison.
 This is not meant to be critical of Puig, but just to show how good a RH bat Castellanos is, and how he can be an immeasurable help to LAD.
 Castellanos shows he has the ability to provide offense for the Dodgers where they were most lacking last year.
 Is Castellanos another DJM?
 He is a prolific RH bat while being a very poor defensive player.
 Check.
 He is two years younger than DJM in his final year with the Tigers & DBacks before FA.
 So what should it take to get Castellanos.
 It isn’t surprising that the Tigers are asking for Verdugo or Ruiz.
 Why wouldn’t they.
 But they are not going to get either one for one year of Castellanos and they know it.
 But start big and maybe you end up with a better return than you would have originally thought.
 The DBacks traded three middle infielders:2B Dawal Lugo (23 at time of trade)

 – Made ML debut in 2018.
 Should be starting 2B in 2019.2B/SS Sergio Alcantara (21 at time of trade)

 – Played in the NY Penn League (Rookie League for College players) That was a decent haul for JDM.
 Lugo is considered a potential 2B starter for Detroit in 2019, Alcantara should be in AAA at 22, and King should start at low full season A at 19.
 For a full season and for a player 2 years younger, it may take more to get Castellanos.
 At the time of the trade, Lugo was #8 for the DBacks (currently #15 for Detroit), and Alcantara was #28 for the DBacks (currently #21 for Detroit).
 I would propose DJ Peters (RF), Connor Wong (C), Kenneth Betancourt (2B), and Brock Stewart.
 That is a superior package than what the DBacks returned for DJM.
 However it is now believed that the Tigers are going to wait until Harper signs so as to reset the OF market, which should generate an even better return.
 If the Dodgers want a power RH bat, Castellanos is the best option for what the team was lacking last year and what they need this year.
 Yasiel Puig fans will not accept that Castellanos is a better option, but maybe if he hits more like JDM than Puig, they can get over their displeasure.
 Then again maybe it is all just an illusion and Andrew wants Bryce Harper all along.